abcoste2/headless-rpi-connection/instructions_script.md

 - [ ] Click the *Next* button to proceed.

-## 3. Configure Settings in the Imager
+## 3. Configure Connection Settings in the Imager

 **Before writing the OS image to the microSD card, we need to configure Wi-Fi and enable SSH:**